-Domestic Violence Charges Florida
+Domestic Violence Charges in Florida

 Domestic violence charges in the state of Florida carry a mandatory minimum sentence of five days in the county jail and often incur harsh penalties.
 At The Law Office of David A. Webster, P.A., our Longwood domestic violence lawyers proudly serve Seminole, Orange, and Volusia Counties.
 We possess over 30 years of combined experience and can defend you against domestic violence claims.

-What Are Florida’s Domestic Violence Laws?
+What are Florida’s Domestic Violence Laws?

 In the state of Florida, victims may seek protection against domestic violence through both criminal and civil court.
 Injunctions, also called restraining orders, can be filed against a person accused of domestic violence.
 In addition, victims may take their case to criminal court, and our Seminole County domestic violence attorneys can provide knowledgeable legal advice to help you seek a favorable outcome.

 People who may bring charges of domestic violence include:

 The state of Florida also acknowledges domestic violence charges between people in a dating relationship.
 By definition, this involves an intimate, romantic, or sexual relationship between two people.
 Domestic violence charges may also involve other charges including assault, aggravated assault, battery, aggravated battery, stalking, kidnapping, and sexual assault and battery.